-- 1. Withdrawals from a Course - Once a student enrolls in a regular or online course, failure to attend or login would constitute a no show; however, it is the student's responsibility to officially withdraw.
+- 1. Withdrawals from a Course Once a student enrolls in a regular or online course, failure to attend or login would constitute a no show; however, it is the student's responsibility to officially withdraw.
 Following the official Drop/Add period, a student who wishes to withdraw from a course may do so by following these steps: - a.
-A student may withdraw from a course online through the Drop/Add period by logging on to their BORIS account however, if enrolled in only one course, the student must report to the Office of Admissions and Records or complete the online eWithdrawal form. - b.
-A student may withdraw from a course after the Drop/Add period, by filling out the paper Withdrawal Form or by completing the eWithdrawal within the designated time frame for withdrawal from a class.
-Students must complete the form and SUBMIT it in order for the withdrawal to be processed. - c.
-To withdraw from a class obtain the Withdrawal Form from the Office of Admissions and Records or complete the online eWithdrawal by going to https://www.bishop.edu/admissions-records-eforms/ewithdrawal-form/. - d.
-Paper Withdrawal Forms should be filled out and returned to the Office of Admissions and Records,
+A student may withdraw from a course online through the Drop/Add period by logging on to their BORIS account however, if enrolled in only one course, the student must report to the Office of Admissions and Records or complete the online eWithdrawal form.

+Admissions and Records